 Applications are now being accepted for the 2023-2024 academic year.
 Applicants must have completed or be scheduled to complete an ACGME-accredited Diagnostic Radiology residency prior to their desired start date.
 Our program will continue to participate in the National Residency Matching Program NRMP.
 The program number for Emergency Radiology is 1566R26F0.

 Application must include:

 - 2x2 headshot photo

 - Official USMLE (request through email@example.com) and/or COMLEX scores (request through NBOME)

 - Copy of medical school transcript

-We are now accepting application for the 2022-2023 academic year.
-Interviews will be conducted from Dec.
-1, 2020, to March 20, 2021.
+We are currently accepting applications for two fellows for the 2023-2024 academic year!
+Interviews will be conducted from October 2021 to March 2022.
 Selected candidates will be invited for a personal interview with the program director, current fellows and other faculty.

 Please note: All applicants must be a U.S. citizen and must be able to obtain a full and unrestricted license in the state of Ohio prior to starting the fellowship.

 Questions regarding the application process should be directed to the fellowship coordinator: